Yaseen-Nasr/DesignPatterns/README.md

 in `SalesSystem` procject
-    in this case i have to Shoping cart types one for `online` and another `in store` and have a steps to calculate taxes and discount in this case requirments is to calculate discount only in `online` and for some reason there's no discount for `In store` carts for now so by make a `ShopingCart` abstract class as a base class and a chiled class `OnlineShopingCart`,`InstoreShopingCart` and ovveride the behavier of `ApplyDiscount()` which is a 'template method' to calculate discount only in online, -Decorator Pattern
+    in this case i have to Shoping cart types one for `online` and another `in store` and have a steps to calculate taxes and discount in this case requirments is to calculate discount only in `online` and for some reason there's no discount for `In store` carts for now so by make a `ShopingCart` abstract class as a base class and a chiled class `OnlineShopingCart`,`InstoreShopingCart` and ovveride the behavier of `ApplyDiscount()` which is a 'template method' to calculate discount only in online,

+6-Factory Method Pattern
+assume `SalesSystem` a clinet for `SalesSystemPaymentsAbstraction` to create a payment methods fnctionality

+-Decorator Pattern

 -Observer Pattern